licensee/licensee/docs/customizing.md

 => #<Licensee::Licensee key="mit">
 ```

+**Note:** The package manager metadata matchers have a confidence of 90%, so you must set the confidence_threshold to 90 or lower for them to work.

 ### Matching project README license references

 Licensee supports the ability to take into account human readable references to licenses within the project's README, disabled by default.
 [There are reasons you may not want to use this](what-we-look-at.md).
 You can explicitly instruct licensee to take this information into account as follows: